aurelia/binding/doc/article/en-US/binding-value-converters.md

 ## [Converter Parameters](aurelia-doc://section/4/version/1.0.0)

-The converters in the previous example worked great but what if we needed to display dates and numbers in multiple formats?
+The converters in the previous example worked great, but what if we needed to display dates and numbers in multiple formats?
 It would be quite repetitive to define a converter for each format we needed to display.
 A better approach would be to modify the converters to accept a `format` parameter.
 Then we'd be able to specify the format in the binding and get maximum reuse out of our format converters.

 <code-listing heading="number-format${context.language.fileExtension}">
   <source-code lang="ES 2015/ES 2016/TypeScript">